cyberark/secrets-provider-for-k8s/design/m1_push_to_file_design.md

 - [ ] Any custom upgrade instructions are documented
 - [ ] Instructions for restarting pod on annotations changes have been documented
 - [ ] Documentation is clear about requirements for volume mapping and file permissions
-- [ ] (TBD) Performance of the SP with the “file” flow supported has been measured, and has not appreciably decreased from prior measurements (prior perf tests)
+- [ ] (TBD) Performance of the SP with the "file" flow supported has been measured, and has not appreciably decreased from prior measurements (prior perf tests)
-- [ ] SP has been released with the new “file” functionality, including manual security scans
+- [ ] SP has been released with the new "file" functionality, including manual security scans

 ### Full-Featured (Certified) Community Release